 The currency in Austria is the Euro (symbol: €) and has been ever since January 1st, 2002.
 One Euro is made up of 100 cents.

-- Carry some Euro notes and coins with you in Vienna (it’s not a cashless society here by any means)
+- Carry some Euro notes and coins with you in Vienna (it’s not a cashless society yet)

-- €1 coins are useful for operating lockers at museums and other tourist sites
+- €1 coins are useful for operating museum lockers

 - 50 cent coins are great for those public toilets that are not free

-The Euro currency is, of course, shared with numerous other European countries within the so-called Eurozone: Belgium, Germany, Ireland, Greece, Spain, France, Italy, Cyprus, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Slovakia, Finland, Estonia, Latvia, and Lithuania.
+The Euro currency is, of course, shared with numerous other European countries within the Eurozone: Belgium, Germany, Ireland, Greece, Spain, France, Italy, Cyprus, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Slovakia, Croatia, Finland, Estonia, Latvia, and Lithuania.